ngako/angular2-poc/README.md

 ## Goal

 Build , run and testing a simple Angular application.
-Create and test an aplication based on angular2.
+The application is a simple calculator whish permit the addition, multiplication and the soustration.

 ## Know Issues